 Connecting apps, AR technology, and shopping have added a whole new dimension of interactivity to shopping.
 It is akin to carrying a pocket changing room around with you along with the added excitement of keeping up to date with the latest trends, sharing with your friends and finding new entertainment in even the smallest accessory.

-VR (Virtual Reality) differs from AR in as much as it creates a whole new world to the one you’re living in.
+VR differs from AR in as much as it creates a whole new world to the one you’re living in.
 It simulates reality and puts you anywhere in the world: a forest, a city, even space.
 VR has been most commonly used for entertainment, particularly in video games, to make you feel like you’re actually inside the world itself.
 But things are changing, with fashion brands beginning to utilise the technology to showcase their products in a virtual space of their choice.

 Virtual reality is becoming an exponentially more popular choice for fashion shows since Covid-19 began.
-In 2020, Balenciaga hosted a VR show for its A/W2021 collection, providing new and innovative ways for guests to enjoy the latest in fashion from the comfort of their homes.
+Back in 2020, Balenciaga hosted a VR show for its A/W2021 collection, providing new and innovative ways for guests to enjoy the latest in fashion from the comfort of their homes.
 This brought the excitement of the catwalk directly into people’s homes, providing them with a unique opportunity to experience high-end fashion in a new and intimate art form.

-In 2017, Samsung VR headsets were used at the New York Fashion Week to transport attendees to an Italian city, with digital mannequins showcasing the collections.
+Even earlier, in 2017, Samsung VR headsets were used at the New York Fashion Week to transport attendees to an Italian city, with digital mannequins showcasing the collections.
 This kind of globe-trotting experience was a whole new dimension to how brands had been presenting fashion until that point.

 With VR, even regular shopping could be taking place in a completely virtual retail space.
 Imagine the possibilities if a brand releases a themed collection.
 Perhaps a collection could be inspired by the creams and leathers of steampunk fashion, and consumers will be transported to a steampunk Victorian London, zeppelins flying overhead.
 Maybe you’d even spot a few historical figures as you explore the clothes on the digital models.